thecredibleway/thecredibleway-com/docs/faq/questions/why-are-there-so-many-hypocrites-in-churches.md

 toc_max_heading_level: 4
 title: Why are There so Many Hypocrites in Churches? | Christian Apologetics
 sidebar_label: Why are There so Many Hypocrites in Churches?
-description: Explore a biblical and honest answer that confronts hypocrisy in Christianity, the danger of self-deception, and God's call to righteousness over happiness.
+description: Explore a biblical and honest answer that confronts hypocrisy in Christianity, the danger of self-deception and God's call to righteousness over happiness.
 keywords: ["Why are there so many types of churches","Christian hypocrisy","hypocrites in church","Christian self-examination","double life Christianity","righteousness vs happiness","Christian apologetics","fake Christians","truth in love","examine yourself","faith test"]
 ---